storageos/tutorials/install-with-docker/001-prerequisites.md

 devices to be run in userspace.
 It is not a requirement for StorageOS to run, but improves performance significantly.

-Open terminals for the second and third hosts and enable the module on each terminal in turn
+Enable the module on each host in turn:
 `sudo modprobe nbd nbds_max=1024`{{execute T1}}
 `sudo modprobe nbd nbds_max=1024`{{execute T2}}
 `sudo modprobe nbd nbds_max=1024`{{execute T3}}